QiaotongHuang/Web-crawler-based-on-selenium-taking-Amazon-as-an-example/README.txt

-INFO 7390 Project 1: Web Data Extraction/Web scraper
+# INFO 7390 Project 1: Web Data Extraction/Web Scraper

 Author: QIAOTONG HUANG (002728446)

-Requirements:
+## Requirements:

 - Python 3.8+
-    - Packages specified in `requirements.txt`:
+- Packages specified in `requirements.txt`.
-    - Install with `pip install -r requirements.txt`
+- Install with `pip install -r requirements.txt`.

-Report and Code:
+## Report and Code:

-    - You can find out more about my ideas and process in the report
+- For detailed information about the project's ideas and process, please refer to the report.
+- To run the code:
+  - Execute `scrape_amazon.ipynb` in Jupyter Notebook.
-    - To Run the code, please either run `scrape_amazon.ipynb` in Jupiter Notebook or Run 'main.py' from `code` file in Terminal
+  - Run `main.py` from the `code` directory in the Terminal.

-Code structure:
+## Code Structure:
 ```
 Code
   |- scrape_amazon.ipynb